Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 • User ID Field: uid

-When bobby.singer attempts to log in, TrueCommand establishes an SSL-secure connection to the LDAP server and then attempts to bind with the static domain uid=bobby.singer,dc=mycorp,dc=com and the user-provided password.
-If successful, the user authentication is verified, and Bobby Singer may access TrueCommand.
+When bobby.singer attempts to log in, TrueCommand establishes an SSL-secure connection to the LDAP server and attempts to bind with the static domain uid=bobby.singer,dc=mycorp,dc=com and the user-provided password.
+If successful, the user authentication verifies, and Bobby Singer may access TrueCommand.

 Indirect Bind

 The indirect BIND authentication method is more dynamic and searches for the proper user domain settings rather than making format assumptions.
 With TrueCommand, indirect BIND configures a bind user (typically a read-only, minimal-permissions user account) with a known domain/password to perform the initial bind to the LDAP server.
-Once logged in, TrueCommand searches for the user domain currently requesting to login.
+After logging in, TrueCommand searches for the user domain requesting to log in.
 It then attempts a second bind with the user domain and provided password.

 Example: